SuperZekes/PyWordle/README.md

 # PyWordle
-A basic version of the game Wordle made in python.
+A basic version of the game Wordle made in Python.